Dilli Raman Regmi: Academician

 Dr. Dilli Raman Regmi was also a collector.
 He was interested in collecting rare items of archaeological and historical significance.
 His collection of books, old photos, and other items are preserved by the Dilli Raman Regmi-Kalyani Regmi Memorial Library Development Board and they are available for research and academic purposes.

+In recent years, he has been in scrutiny for plagiarizing entire works of lesser known colleagues, translating it in English and claiming the original work as his own.

 Death

 Dr. Dilli Raman Regmi died on August 30, 2001 [14th Bhadra, 2058 B.S.].